afarber/godot-questions/README.md

 Small projects created on my way to Godot nirvana

-The files are public domain - unless there is a different note (by their respective authors) on the top of some files.
+The files are public domain - unless there is a different note (by their respective authors) in the videos or files.

 Screenshots
 ==========